 Duties and Responsibilities

-The PTP Program Research Assistant Professor appointment will be in the Department of Engineering and supervised jointly by the PREM Project Director and members of the PREM's interdisciplinary faculty team.
-Successful candidates will be responsible for the performance of PREM research projects under the direct supervision of Hampton University teaching faculty.
-The PTP Research Assistant Professors will supervise a research project team consisting of students (graduate, undergraduates and high school) and collaborators, engage in scholarly activities, and actively work toward the further growth and development of the Hampton University PREM.
-Each PTP Research Assistant Professor will spend 6 to 12 months in-residence at the Brandeis University MRSEC in Waltham, Massachusetts, under the supervision of MRSEC Director Dr. Seth Fraden.
+The PTP Program Research Assistant Professor appointment is in the School of Engineering & Technology and supervised jointly by the PREM Project Director and members of the PREM's interdisciplinary faculty team.
+Successful candidates are responsible for the performance of PREM research projects under the direct supervision of Hampton University teaching faculty.
+The PTP Research Assistant Professors supervise a research project team consisting of students (graduate, undergraduate, and high school) and collaborators, engage in scholarly activities, and actively work toward the further growth and development of the Hampton University PREM.
+Each PTP Research Assistant Professor spends 6 to 12 months in-residence at the Brandeis University MRSEC in Waltham, Massachusetts, under the supervision of MRSEC Director Dr. Seth Fraden.

 The successful applicant must have: